 Examples of Food with High Fiber

 Fiber-rich foods are easy to find with a little know-how.
-If you are following a whole-foods diet rich in natural choices like produce, beans, and legumes, you are likely already on the right track.
+If you are following a whole-food diet rich in natural choices like produce, beans, and legumes, you are likely already on the right track.

 Some fiber-rich foods that are delicious and convenient include: